 No one can do the writing for you, but the impact that a strong and motivating network can have on your career must not be underestimated.

 I recommend you review the above methods, put together a weekly practice, and then hold yourself accountable.
-Your weekly plan could look something like the following example.
+Your weekly plan could look something like this:

-This week I will: – Email a favorite blogger – Post five blog comments – Share my expertise by answering three forum questions – Be an active participant in my local critique group
+This week I will: – Email a favourite blogger – Post five blog comments – Share my expertise by answering three forum questions – Be an active participant in my local critique group

 Place a check mark next to each task once they have been accomplished, and treat them with the same importance you do your weekly or daily word-count goals.